hindutva/hindutva.github.io/content/paganology/mediterranian/philosophy/platonism/_index.md

 - "Furthermore, it is also the case that these outer activities will typically be productive of yet other outer activities that are ontologically more remote and derivative: Fruit serves as nourishment or poison for other individual life forms, and human speech and action constitute, over time, a person’s biography or a society’s history. "

 ## The ultimate cause of individuation
-- To Hen (τό ἕν), The One, First, The Good, "unity" (composed of units/ henads).
+- To Hen (τό ἕν), The One, First, The Good, "unity" (composed of units/ henads, from To *Hen*).
 Hence the the first “Hypostasis”.
 - The one is the one set of "visheSha"s of nyAya-shAstra - albeit applied mainly to henads (~ Atmans).
 To Hen makes Rudra distinct from Zeus, yet is each of their individuality.
 This is axiomatic.
   - τό ἕν is not itself an individual, and a principle of existence irreducible to being qua being.
 (Parmenides: The one neither *is*, nor is one (141e))
   - The sage Empedocles was superficially different in that he, like a pluralist, refered to the constituent visheSha elements of this set for their individuating function.